 What They’re Learning

-As your child plays Balderdash, they’re really working on their vocabulary and critical thinking.
-They’re also learning how to think quickly and write a definition that sounds like it came from the dictionary.
+As your child plays Balderdash, they’re working on their vocabulary and critical thinking.
+They’re also learning to think quickly and write a definition that sounds like it came from the dictionary.

-They also have to write neatly enough that someone else can easily read their answer, so handwriting is worked on as well.
+They also have to write neatly enough that someone else can easily read their answer, so handwriting is also worked on.

 Other skills your child will practice while playing Balderdash: